+For example, the connections you've made in the Catalog tree are located in your Windows profile directory under AppData\Roaming\ESRI\Desktop<version number>\ArcCatalog.
 Before publishing the geodata service, it is recommended that you copy the connection file to a common directory to which the ArcGIS Server account has been granted access.
 For more information, see Making your data accessible to ArcGIS Server.

 To publish a geodata service, you right-click a geodatabase in the Catalog tree, and choose the option to share it as a geodata service.
 Follow these steps to publish a geodata service to ArcGIS Server using ArcCatalog or the Catalog window in ArcGIS Desktop: